-About the Study
+About the Projects

 The electric power industry is the largest single user of electric power, higher than any other industry, consuming an estimated 12% – 15% of the nation’s electricity production.
 Losses occur from plant auxiliary loads, transmission and distribution, and substation consumption.
 There are two projects currently underway to examine opportunities for improving the efficiency of electric utility infrastructure systems in Minnesota.

 Project partners will work with stakeholders to help quantify the potential for improving efficiency and reducing carbon emissions through EUI improvements in Minnesota.
 Researchers will examine the potential to increase efficiency by decreasing conversion losses, improving plant operations, and mitigating transmission and distribution losses throughout Minnesota’s electric grid.